CapraRoyale/capm-and-predictive-analysis/README.md

 * [X] new Python library

 * [ ] Optional API

+* [ ] OPTIONAL - Input box in panels/dashboard for entering stock ticker

 * [ ] Create a README.md in your repo with a write-up summarizing your major findings.
 This should include a heading for each question you asked of your data and under each heading a short description of what you found and any relevant plots.